American crocodile: Biology and behavior

+This crocodile species normally crawls on its belly, but it can also "high walk".
+Larger specimens can charge up to nearly 10 mph.
+They can swim as fast as 20 mph by moving their bodies and tails in a sinuous fashion, but they cannot sustain this speed.

 American crocodiles are more susceptible to cold weather than American alligators.
 American crocodiles do not have social groups, but occasionally they congregate for feeding and basking in the daytime.
 While basking, they will leave their mouths wide open that exposes blood vessels in the mouth to cooler and warmer air, which helps regulate body temperature.
 While an American alligator can survive in water temperatures of 7.2 C and below for some time, an American crocodile in that environment would lose consciousness and drown due to hypothermia.
-American crocodiles, however, have a faster growth rate than alligators, and are much more tolerant of saltwater.
-However, American Crocodiles studied in northeast Florida Bay exposed to hypersaline conditions were found to have reduced survival rates, growth rates, and body conditions.
+American crocodiles have a faster growth rate than alligators, and are much more tolerant of saltwater.
+However, American crocodiles studied in northeast Florida Bay exposed to hypersaline conditions saltier than seawater were found to have reduced survival rates, growth rates, and body conditions.